Wolf Theiss: Controversies in Ukraine

-The case being handled by Wolf Theiss' partner is related to Tamaz Somkhishvili's company Kyiv Terminal, which won a tender for the reconstruction of Kharkivska Square in 2007.
+The case being handled by Wolf Theiss' partner is related to a company Kyiv Terminal, which won a tender for the reconstruction of Kharkivska Square in 2007.
 As the work never started, the Kyiv City State Administration terminated the investment agreement with Kyiv Terminal.
 In 2018, despite the expiration of the statute of limitations, Kyiv Terminal filed a lawsuit to "compensate for losses and lost profits" in the amount of UAH 4 billion.

-A journalist, Serhii Ivanov, in his investigation, notes that the Tbilisi plant owned by Tamaz Somkhishvili is a contractor of the Russian Ministry of Defense.
+A journalist, Serhii Ivanov, in his investigation, notes that the Tbilisi plant owned a contractor of the Russian Ministry of Defense.
 The plant repairs combat aircraft used in the war against Ukraine.
-Ivanov appealed to the SBU and other government agencies to put Tamaz Somkhishvili on the NSDC sanctions list.
+Ivanov appealed to the SBU and other government agencies to put on the NSDC sanctions list.